 Types of Rhinoplasty

 Not all rhinoplasty procedures are the same because not all faces are the same.
-Also, different patients suffer from different nasal issues that would have to be addressed with a surgical solutions specific to their needs.
+Also, different patients suffering from different nasal issues would have to be addressed with a surgical solution specific to their needs.

 The two most common types of rhinoplasty are “open” and “closed”.
 However, here we’re going to define all of the surgical procedures that your surgeon might mention during your consultation: